Boron group: Gallium

 Gallium and its derivatives have only found applications in recent decades.
 Gallium arsenide has been used in semiconductors, in amplifiers, in solar cells (for example in satellites) and in tunnel diodes for FM transmitter circuits.
 Gallium alloys are used mostly for dental purposes.
 Gallium ammonium chloride is used for the leads in transistors.
 A major application of gallium is in LED lighting.
 The pure element has been used as a dopant in semiconductors, and has additional uses in electronic devices with other elements.
 Gallium has the property of being able to 'wet' glass and porcelain, and thus can be used to make mirrors and other highly reflective objects.
 Gallium can be added to alloys of other metals to lower their melting points.

 Indium

 Indium's uses can be divided into four categories: the largest part (70%) of the production is used for coatings, usually combined as indium tin oxide (ITO); a smaller portion (12%) goes into alloys and solders; a similar amount is used in electrical components and in semiconductors; and the final 6% goes to minor applications.
 Among the items in which indium may be found are platings, bearings, display devices, heat reflectors, phosphors, and nuclear control rods.
-Indium tin oxide has found a wide range of applications, including glass coatings, solar panels, streetlights, electrophosetic displays (EPDs), electroluminescent displays (ELDs), plasma display panels (PDPs), electrochemic displays (ECs), field emission displays (FEDs), sodium lamps, windshield glass and cathode ray tubes, making it the single most important indium compound.
+Indium tin oxide has found a wide range of applications, including glass coatings, solar panels, streetlights, electrophoretic displays (EPDs), electroluminescent displays (ELDs), plasma display panels (PDPs), electrochemic displays (ECs), field emission displays (FEDs), sodium lamps, windshield glass and cathode-ray tubes, making it the single most important indium compound.